 Run a search using the main search box on the Duke University Libraries homepage.
 See below for instructions specific to the type of resource you are trying to access.

-- Click the title or “Full Text Online" and you will be prompted to log in using your Duke NetID to view in full text.
+- Journal articles - Click the title or “Full Text Online" or "View Article PDF" links and you will be prompted to log in using your Duke NetID to view in full text.

-- Click the “get it @Duke” button and you will be prompted to log in using your Duke NetID.
+- eBooks - Click the “View Online” button and you will be prompted to log in using your Duke NetID

 Note: Some of Duke's electronic resources, including the Bloomberg Terminal and others restricted by license agreements, cannot be accessed from off-campus.